 2. Don’t do it every day

-There’s no rule saying you can’t exercise a few mornings a few mornings and then exercise a few afternoons.
-I mostly exercise in the morning but if something comes up, I’ll just switch to the afternoon.
+There’s no rule saying you can’t exercise a few mornings a week and then exercise a few afternoons.
+I mostly exercise in the morning but if something comes up, I’ll just switch to lunch time.
 Easy.
-Aim for two to three morning sessions per week that way if you flake in the afternoon, you’re still sorted.
+Aim for two to three-morning sessions per week that way if you flake in the afternoon, you’re still sorted.

 3. Poor sleep isn’t an excuse

 Sorry, but it’s just not.
 Exercise is one of the greatest things you can do when you haven’t slept well.
 It will make what could have been an awful day into an amazing one.
 If I’ve tossed and turned all night and make the decision to not go to the gym, it’s a very bad life choice.
 If I drag my sleepy butt out of bed and get to the gym the sweat and endorphins kick in and it changes the whole course of my day.
 Try it – be tough on yourself when you’ve not had a lot of sleep.
 I don’t recommend this as an ongoing tactic but for every now and then, just be a grown up and get on with it.